Pre diabetic patients

 - Avoid alcohol.

-- In a study done and published in diabetes research and Clinical Practice Journal in December 2018; A significant observation over 6 years was found, that in lean children and adults there was 27.3% who developed prediabetes and diabetes.
+In a study done and published in diabetes research and Clinical Practice Journal in December 2018; A significant observation over 6 years has found that in lean children and adults there was 27.3% who developed prediabetes and diabetes.
 These are very important results that alarm about not only to depend on weight during early testing and diagnosing.
 Because it does not mean that being lean is equal to being overweight.

 In conclusion.
-Prediabetes is a condition that might be developed into Diabetes Type 2 if not well managed.
-If you are prediabetic, then you still got the chance at least maintain this phase instead of worsening the case by simple diet and life changes.
+Prediabetes is a condition that may develops into Diabetes Type 2 if not well managed.
+If you are prediabetic, then you still got the chance.
+At least, maintain this phase instead of worsening the case by simple diet and life changes.
 In case you couldn’t, then there will be a certain diet and exercise for your case in the coming article 😉.